Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 that reduces the usual number of hours per workweek, or hours per workday, of an employee.

 (19) "Repeatedly" means on 2 or more occasions.

 by: (i) Article 11 of the Criminal Code of 2012 except Sections 11-35 and 11-45; (ii) Sections 12-13, 12-14, 12-14.1, 12-15, and 12-16 of the Criminal Code of 2012; or (iii) a similar provision of the Criminal Code of 1961.

 (21) "Stalking" means any conduct proscribed by the

 Criminal Code of 1961 or the Criminal Code of 2012 in Sections 12-7.3, 12-7.4, and 12-7.5.

 (22) "Victim" or "survivor" means an individual who

-has been subjected to domestic or sexual violence.
+has been subjected to domestic violence, sexual violence, or gender violence.

 (23) "Victim services organization" means a

-nonprofit, nongovernmental organization that provides assistance to victims of domestic or sexual violence or to advocates for such victims, including a rape crisis center, an organization carrying out a domestic violence program, an organization operating a shelter or providing counseling services, or a legal services organization or other organization providing assistance through the legal process.
+nonprofit, nongovernmental organization that provides assistance to victims of domestic violence, sexual violence, or gender violence or to advocates for such victims, including a rape crisis center, an organization carrying out a domestic violence program, an organization operating a shelter or providing counseling services, or a legal services organization or other organization providing assistance through the legal process.